vz-risk/mapping-tools/README.md

 < betty, the goose that likes < fred the cool penguin > >

 ```
-An extension to the sqlalchemy query object enables mappings to aggregate
-tables:
+Map a model to an aggregate table:
 ```
 >>> from mapping_tools import table
 >>> mv_metadata = sqlalchemy.MetaData()